Building stronger parent-child relationships

-Teens and the Internet (193 K PDF) — Get tips for talking with your teen about internet use, and learn what you can do to keep your teen safe while online.
+Teens and the internet — Get tips for talking with your teen about internet use, and learn what you can do to keep your teen safe while online.
 Part of the Teen Talk : A Survival Guide for Parents of Teenagers series.

 Dealing with Misbehavior in a Positive Manner

 Positive discipline: A guide for parents — Review tips for overcoming common parenting challenges from birth through early elementary years.
 Booklet available in English, Spanish, Hmong, and Somali; customization is also available.

 Using Guidance Tools — Explore these strategies to help manage conflict and to teach responsibility to your children.